-D. The applicant's Detachment Commander for AFROTC or Air Officer Commanding (AOC) for USAFA should submit an endorsement directly through the LEaDeR site before the closing of the application window.
+- E. The applicant's Detachment Commander for AFROTC or Air Officer Commanding (AOC) for USAFA should submit an endorsement directly through the LEaDeR site before the closing of the application window.
 Endorsements will include an assessment of the applicant's professional qualities and a "push note" statement (maximum 500 characters).
-AFROTC Detachment Commanders without access to LEaDeR should contact the AFCLC Selection Manager for alternate means of submitting the endorsement at AFCLC.LEAP.Selection@us.af.mil.

-E. Endorsement by a supervisor is optional.
-For the LEAP application process, the supervisor may be one of the cadet's military professors, cadre members, or training instructor.

-F. Application Review: The following process will be used to track and determine application eligibility:

-Step 1 - AFCLC staff will transcribe all applications submitted via email, into the LEaDeR program.

-Step 2 - Once an application is loaded and submitted in LEaDeR, the system will generate a confirmation email with an endorsement invitation to the Det CC/AOC and designated supervisor based on the email inputs provided in the application.

-Step 3 - The Commander/Supervisor designated by the applicant will receive an automated endorsement reminder on or after 28 Feb 2023, if required.

-Step 4 - The AFCLC will review cadet applications thoroughly to determine eligibility/non-eligibility on or after 11 March 2023.
-Applicants and their Commanders/Supervisors will receive a status update email.

-Step 5 - If you do not receive these automated updates by 31 March 2023, your application has not been processed.
-To ensure your application is considered, immediately contact the AFCLC at AFCLC.Leap.Selection@us.af.mil.
+AFROTC Detachment Commanders without access to LEaDeR should contact the AFCLC's Selection Manager for alternate means of submitting the endorsement at AFCLC.LEAP.Selection@us.af.mil. - F. Endorsement by a supervisor is optional.
+For the LEAP application process, the supervisor may be one of the cadet's military professors, cadre members, or training instructor. - G. Application Review: The following process will be used to track and determine application eligibility: - Step 1 The Selection Manager will transcribe AFROTC applications submitted via email, into the LEaDeR program.
+USAFA applicants will submit applications through LEaDeR at https://leader.cce.af.mil. - Step 2 Once an application is fully completed and submitted in LEaDeR, the system will generate a confirmation email with an endorsement invitation to the Det CC/AOC and designated supervisor based on the email inputs provided in the application. - Step 3 The Commander/Supervisor designated by the applicant will receive an automated endorsement reminder on or after 28 February 2025, if required. - Step 4 The AFCLC will review cadet applications thoroughly to determine eligibility/non-eligibility on or after 7 March 2025.
+Applicants and their Commanders/Supervisors will receive a status update email. - Step 5 If you do not receive these automated updates by 28 March 2025, your application has not been processed.
+To check on the status of your application, please contact the AFCLC at AFCLC.Leap.Selection@us.af.mil.